 - Pale complexion

-Penetrating trauma – when a car accident victim experiences a laceration or deep puncture wound, emergency responders may focus on the puncture wound and miss internal bleeding or organ perforation.
+Penetrating trauma occurs when a car accident victim experience a laceration or deep puncture wound, emergency responders may focus on the puncture wound and miss internal bleeding or organ perforation.

 While blunt trauma and penetrating trauma provide ample and immediate reasons for car accident victims to seek medical treatment and evaluations.
 Internal injuries caused by decelerating trauma often go untreated because the victim shows no outer signs of injury and may not feel symptoms for hours, days, weeks or even months following the collision.
 Decelerating trauma is the most silent and serious cause of internal injury.